 Red Earth.
 Hunger

-BOTH EYES OPEN is an experimental chamber opera currently in development by Brooklyn-based composer Max Giteck Duykers and Bay Area playwright Philip Kan Gotanda.
-This work explores the psychological abuse that interned Japanese-Americans experienced during World War II and suggests paths toward healing.
-Combining physical theater, interactive audio and video, contemporary music and singing, extended vocal techniques, chanting, spoken word, and modern dance, BOTH EYES OPEN revisits a pivotal moment in U.S. history and ethnic tensions that still resonate today.
+Both Eyes Open is an experimental chamber opera currently in development by Brooklyn-based composer Max Giteck Duykers and Bay Area playwright Philip Kan Gotanda.
+This work explores the scarring that Japanese-Americans experienced during World War II and suggests paths toward healing.
+Combining contemporary music and singing, interactive audio and video, and narrative-based movement, Both Eyes Open revisits a pivotal moment in U.S. history and ethnic tensions that still resonate today.

-A 5-minute excerpt of BOTH EYES OPEN, produced by First Look Sonoma, the N.E.O.N.
-Festival, and The University of Nevada, Las Vegas.
-Fall 2016
+A 5-minute excerpt of BOTH EYES OPEN, produced by First Look Sonoma and The Paul Dresher Ensemble, Oakland, CA, Fall 2019

 Music: Max Giteck Duykers

 Librettist: Philip Kan Gotanda